iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example**:

-"Think through this math word problem step by step.
+`Think through this math word problem step by step.
 First identify the key variables and what we're solving for, then set up the appropriate equation, solve it mathematically showing each step, and finally interpret what the result means in context of the original problem:

 'A café sells coffee for $4.50 per cup and tea for $3.75 per cup.
 On Tuesday, they sold 56 more coffees than teas, with total sales of $526.50.
-How many cups of each drink did they sell?'"
+How many cups of each drink did they sell?'`

 This technique is particularly useful for math problems, logical reasoning, troubleshooting, and complex decision-making processes.